h2r/burlap_rosbridge/README.md

 `rostopic pub /burlap_state std_msgs/String -r 1 -- 'hello'`

-The first thing we do is define a cooresponding BURLAP `State` definition for a state define by a single string value.
+The first thing we do is define a cooresponding BURLAP `State` definition for a state that is defined by a single string value.
 Note that to make unpacking trivial, the State class uses data fields that perfectly match the ROS data structure for the std_msgs/String message; that is, it is defined by a single String field named `data`.

 In this code, we have action execution for all actions handled by a single `ActionStringPublisher`.
-This implementation of `ActionPublisher` simply publishes the string representation of the input `GroundedAction` as a `std_msgs/String` ROS message to a designated topic (in this case, `/burlap_action`) and blocks further BURLAP executaion for some designated amount of time (in this case, 500 milliseconds) to allow the action on the robot to have an effect.
+This implementation of `ActionPublisher` simply publishes the string representation of the input `Action` as a `std_msgs/String` ROS message to a designated topic (in this case, `/burlap_action`) and blocks further BURLAP executaion for some designated amount of time (in this case, 500 milliseconds) to allow the action on the robot to have an effect.
 For this publisher to actually do anything on a real robot, you would need ROS code that subscribed to `/burlap_action` and turned the string represetnation into a set of physical actuations (either through additional ROS topic publishing or by being the driver of the robot).
 Often times, you will probably want a more direct connection to the Robot's actuators than the `ActionStringPublisher` provides.
 However, for illustrative purposes this example is convenient because to see that the BURLAP-ROS connection is working, we simply need to run the ROS command

 `rostopic echo burlap_action`